perlsaiyan/kalterm/README.md

 # Kalterm
 A simple visualization from the terminal of tintin++ bot status.
-![Screenshot](/screenshots/example.gif)

-It uses kalterm.tin to create a #port session on 9595, after which the kalterm cli app can connect and begin receiving data.
+It uses kalterm.tin (in the tintin directory) to create a #port session on 9595, after which the kalterm cli app can connect and begin receiving data.
 The graphs are pre-defined for now.
 The Log window can be populated by running `kalterm_msg <log message to send>` in tintin++.

+![Screenshot](/screenshots/example.gif)

+The dark blue line in the line charts are projections for hourly rates based on previous one minute interval.
+The white line represents actual gains over the previous hour.

+The pie chart is progression along the current #path.
+In the example, we're always at step one with a shrinking path size because of how the bot works in that particular area (remapping path from every step, because mobs can move the player off path).

 # Links
 [Tintin++](https://tintin.mudhalla.net)